What is Azure Cognitive Search?

 How to get started

-An end-to-end exploration of core search features can be achieved in four steps:
+An end-to-end exploration of core search features can be accomplished in four steps:

-For initial exploration, start with the Import data wizard and a built-in Azure data source to create, load, and query an index in minutes.
+Start with Import data wizard.
+Choose a built-in sample or a supported data source to create, load, and query an index in minutes.

 For help with complex or custom solutions, contact a partner with deep expertise in Cognitive Search technology.